guilhiz/React-Boilerplate/.github/ISSUE_TEMPLATE/bug_report.md

 (Write here.)

-## Actual Behavior (if applicable)
+## 🤔 Previous Attempts

 <!--
-   If the issue is related to a bug or error, describe the actual behavior.
+   If you have attempted to solve this issue before, describe what you have tried here.
-   Example: "The 'About Us' link is broken and directs users to a 404 page..."
+   Example: "I have tried clearing my browser cache and cookies, but the issue still persists."
 -->

 (Write here.)

-## Task List
+## ✅ Task List

 - [ ] Task to be done
 - [ ] Task to be done
 - [ ] Task to be done

-## Related Issues/PRs
+## 🔗 Related Issues/PRs

 > Example: Related to #1

 (Write here.)